keymanapp/keyman/README.md

 and platform restrictions.

 The keyboard **MUST NOT** send any messages to the LMLayer prior to sending `initialize`.
-The keyboard **SHOULD** wait until receiving the `ready` message from the LMLayer before sending another message.
+The keyboard **SHOULD NOT** send another message to the keyboard until it receives `ready` message from the LMLayer before sending another message.

 These are the configurations, and platform restrictions sent to initialize the LMLayer and its model.